 Most recently, Governor Edmund G. Brown, Jr. signed into legislation Senate Bill 350 in October 2015, which requires retail sellers and publicly owned utilities to procure 50 percent of their electricity from eligible renewable energy resources by 2030.
 Upon signing SB 350, Governor Brown stated that “California has taken groundbreaking steps to increase the efficiency of our cars, buildings and appliances and provide ever more renewable energy.
 With SB 350, we deepen our commitment.”

 The Energy Commission and the California Public Utilities Commission work collaboratively to implement the RPS.
 The original RPS legislation assigned the Energy Commission with the following responsibilities:

 Certify renewable facilities as eligible for the RPS.

 Design and implement a tracking and verification system to ensure that renewable energy output is counted only once for the purpose of the RPS and for verifying retail product claims in California or other states.

-Senate Bill X1-2 increased the Energy Commission's role with responsibilities specific to publicly owned utilities:
+Senate Bill X1-2 expanded the Energy Commission's role to include the following responsibilities, most of which are specific to publicly owned utilities:

-Directs the Energy Commission to adopt regulations specifying procedures for enforcement of the RPS for publicly owned utilities.
+Adopt regulations specifying procedures for enforcement of the RPS for publicly owned utilities (completed in 2013).

-The Energy Commission refers the failure of a publicly owned utility to comply to the Air Resources Board, which may impose penalties.
+Refer publicly owned utilities found to be non-compliant to the Air Resources Board, which may impose penalties.